Back to Blogs

 According to the U.S. Bureau of Labor Statistic's Current Employment Statistics survey, biweekly is the most common pay period used by U.S. private establishments, with 43.0% paying employees every two weeks as of February 2023.

 That widespread adoption explains why biweekly pay has become a standard payment method for many US companies.
-In this article, we will clearly explain how biweekly pay works, why some years have 27 paychecks instead of 26, and what US founders and HR teams should review in their payroll setup to avoid surprises.
+In this article, we will clearly explain how biweekly pay works, why some payroll calendars result in 27 paychecks instead of 26, and what US founders and HR teams should review in their payroll setup to avoid surprises.

 What is biweekly pay period?[toc=Biweekly Payroll]